 As a supporter of Georgia’s Mothers Against Drunk Drivers, I hope for the elimination of this deadly activity.
 As an Atlanta, Georgia dram shop attorney, I know that when victims are injured or are killed due to a drunk driver, it is important that they recover from their injuries.
 I hope to help families heal from these tragedies.

 If you or a loved one has suffered due to the actions of a drunk driver, you may be entitled to recover from the driver and or others who provided the driver with alcohol.
-Please contact the Law Offices of P. Charles Scholle, PLLC for a free consultation on any injury or accident matter.
+Please contact Scholle Law for a free consultation on any injury or accident matter.
 We have offices in Duluth, Buckhead and other locations in the Atlanta metro area.